-Interim milestones at five (5), ten (10), and fifteen (15) years are summarized in Table 3-2 and Table 3-3 for groundwater levels.
-The 2021 spring measurement was used as the starting point in the development of interim milestones for all the wells except Rancho Tehama.
-For Rancho Tehama the most recent spring measurement available for use was from 2020.
+Interim milestones at five (5), ten (10), and fifteen (15) years are summarized in Table 3-2 and Table 3-3 for groundwater elevations.
+The 2021 spring measurement was used as the starting point in the development of interim milestones for all the wells except Ant-3.
+For Ant-3 the most recent spring measurement available for use was from 2014.
+The interim milestones were set to split the difference between the MOs and the starting point.

-The combination of interim milestones and MO reflect how the basin will achieve and maintain sustainability.
+The combination of interim milestones and MOs reflect how the basin will achieve and maintain sustainability.
 Since groundwater levels serve as a practical proxy for evaluating reduction in groundwater storage, achieving, and maintaining sustainability relative to this indicator is similar to that described above in the groundwater level section.

-The groundwater model used for Red Bluff also encompasses the neighboring four (4) subbasins (Antelope, Bowman, Corning, and Los Molinos).
-Projections for future water levels in the Red Bluff Subbasin were generated while accounting for conditions at these surrounding subbasins.
-Furthermore, MO for water elevations for Vina and Corning subbasins were compared with those set for Red Bluff and considered in the development of this GSP.
+The groundwater model used for Antelope also encompasses the neighboring three (3) subbasins (Bend, Los Molinos, and Red Bluff).
+Projections for future water levels in the Antelope Subbasin were generated while accounting for conditions at these surrounding subbasins.
 Therefore, no adverse impact to surrounding subbasins is anticipated.